 His various talents can be traced back to the sober business sense of his fathers and the intuitive and instinctive-ingenious actions of his highly gifted and artistically inclined Italian mother (descended from the old Venetian families Marchese Tassoni and Nobile di Tretti).

 “The President” was an extremely musical and correspondingly sensitive and delicate person with a strong sense of form and rhythm.
 He was a brilliant pianist, and when he gave house music evenings with instrumental artists and singers from the Graz Opera, he gave excellent accompaniment on the piano.

-Over the years the spirit of the time and the political masquerade appeared increasingly strange to him.
-At his last public appearance, in December 1972 in the Styrian Chamber of Commerce, he made a passionate appeal against the ever more palpable tendencies towards equalization and called for people to actively oppose it.
+Over the years, the spirit of the time and the political masquerade appeared increasingly strange to him.
+At his last public appearance, in December 1972 in the Styrian Chamber of Commerce, he made a passionate appeal against the ever more palpable tendencies towards equalization and levelling and therefore he called upon people for actively oppose it.

 His official cause of death was heart failure, but it was more the extinction of the once strong will to live.
-So he died on a Sunday morning, like all great Austrians as a pessimist, as a man whose ultimate fulfillment is denied, as it was said in an obituary.
-With Dr. Peter Reininghaus went a committed full-blooded entrepreneur and Austrian wholeheartedly, and with his death those tendencies of leveling continued, he always had opposed.
+So, he died on a Sunday morning, like all great Austrians as a pessimist, as a man whose ultimate fulfilment is denied, as it was said in an obituary.
+With Dr. Peter Reininghaus went a committed full-blooded entrepreneur and Austrian wholeheartedly, and with his death those tendencies of equalization and of levelling continued, which he always had opposed.